roselynle/the-repo-store/README.md

 ## Bugs

--   No known bugs currently
+-   Webpage is not responsive on mobile/tablet devices